python-botogram/botogram/docs/api/telegram.rst

            is attached to is made in reply.

       *This attribute can be None if it's not provided by Telegram.*

+.. py:class:: botogram.CallbackQuery

+      This class represents a callback query object.
+   .. py:attribute:: id

+      Unique identifier for the query

+   .. py:attribute:: sender

+      The :py:class:`~botogram.User` that sends the callback query

+   .. py:attribute:: message

+      :py:class:`~botogram.Message` with the callback button that originated the query.

+   .. py:attribute:: inline_message_id

+      Identifier of the message sent via the bot in inline mode, that originated the query.

+   .. py:attribute:: chat_instance

+      Global identifier, uniquely corresponding to the chat to which the message with the callback button was sent

+   .. py:attribute:: data

+      Data associated with the callback button.

+   .. py:attribute:: game_short_name

+      Short name of a Game to be returned, serves as the unique identifier for the game

 .. _Telegram's Bot API: https://core.telegram.org/bots/api